 - Ease of Installation: WordPress is pretty easy to use.
 Many web hosting solutions are offering free WordPress installation support if you are unaware of the installation process.

-- Ease of Use: WordPress pretty easy to use.
+- Ease of Use: WordPress is pretty easy to use.
 After installation, all you need to create your profile and start using it.

 Disadvantages of WordPress